grandMa5ter/Cyber-Sec-Notes/offensive/OSCP Mother of All Notes.md

 - Show Mountable NFS Shares
       `nmap -sV --script=nfs-showmount $ip`
+  - Show all mountable shares on the victim
+      `showmount -e $ip` *show mount is part of nfs-common package(>apt-get install nfs-common)*
+  - Show all mounted shares to the box, this is good for linux boxes if the victim is using file server as share `showmount -a $ip`

+- Mounting an NFS to the mount point
+      `sudo mkdir /mnt/<dirname>`
+      `sudo mount -t nfs $ip:/<shared name> /mnt/<dirname>`

 - RPC (Remote Procedure Call) Enumeration
   - Connect to an RPC share without a username and password and enumerate privledges `rpcclient --user="" --command=enumprivs -N $ip`
   - Connect to an RPC share with a username and enumerate privledges `rpcclient --user="<Username>" --command=enumprivs $ip`

 ### SMB Enumeration